1 / 10

 Lexus has taken the superb refinement of the previous GS model and used it as a springboard to make the ES even more hushed.
 Where the F Sport model of the GS could suffer from a little rumble created by its 19-inch wheels and tyres, the ES suppresses this much more effectively.
 There’s still a little noise to be heard, but it’s only really noticeable in comparison to the other ES models.

 The sleek shape of the ES does a very good job of slicing through the air and keeps buffeting noises on the outside, even at higher motorway speeds.
-On top of this, all of the controls work with a satisfying positive, crafted action that speaks of great refinement.
+On top of this, all of the controls work with a satisfyingly positive, crafted action that speaks of great refinement.

 As well as this, every ES comes with autonomous emergency braking, which Lexus calls a Pre-Collision System that detects possible hazards ahead.
 If the driver doesn’t react, the system performs an emergency stop without the driver’s input.